MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

 1. Follow the vendor-specific steps to install the updates on your hardware.
 These steps include performing symmetry and compliance checks on your hardware to ensure a successful update.
 You may need to re-run some steps.
 1. On **1.7 Restart servers**, click **Restart servers** if required.
 Verify that each server has successfully started.
 1. On **1.8 Choose host networking**, select one of the following:
     - **Use Network ATC to configure host networking (recommended)**.
-This is recommended.
-For more information about using Network ATC to simplify host networking, see [Network ATC](network-atc.md).
+We recommended using Network ATC to simplify the deployment and network configuration management for Azure Stack HCI clusters.
+It provides an intent-based approach to host network deployment.
+For more information about using Network ATC, see [Network ATC](network-atc.md).
     - **Manually configure host networking**.
 Use to configure host networking manually.
 For more information on configuring RDMA and Hyper-V host networking for Azure Stack HCI, see [Host network requirements](../concepts/host-network-requirements.md).
 1. Select **Next: Networking** to proceed to [Step 2: Networking](#step-2-networking).